spiralofhope/TidyBar/README.markdown

 - Create a hidden frame underneath the sidebar, and reference that for the mousein/mouseout, and not the buttons.
   -  Can I steal code from the corner frame?
   -  I hate having my mouse between buttons and not showing them.
-- Implement a account-wide options using the regular GUI.
-  -  This is a waste of time to learn if it's not really easy.